-Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual C or C or higher in C or higher C or higher Credit/Enrollment higher in College in College in College College Biology & English American Algebra corresponding lab Comp I History II ASVAB ASVAB (PICAT presc ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the + following: following: MS-CPAS OR CPAS score hat meets the attainment level assigned by Federal Industry Perkins requirements OR Certification 4.
-Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + 3.
-CPAS score that meets the attainment level assigned by Federal Federal MS-CPAS OR Perkins requirements OR Industry 4.
-Earn approved Industry Certification specified in the Career Pathway's eer Pathway's Certification Assessmen t Blueprint.
+Assessment Options Math Science English Social Studies ACT 17 17 17 17 Dual Credit/ C or higher in C or higher in C or higher C or higher in College Enrollment College College Biology & in College American History II Algebra corresponding English Comp I lab ASVAB ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the + following: MS-CPAS OR CPAS score that meets the attainment level assigned by Federal Industry Certification Perkins requirements OR Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.

+ACT Work Keys WorkKeys Silver Level plus one (1) of the following: + CPAS score that meets the attainment level assigned by Federal MS-CPAS OR Perkins requirements OR Industry Certification 2.
+Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint.
+Beginning in School Year 2022-2023, the MS-CPAS will no longer be administered.

-MDE Revision to Concordance Tables Effective 2021-2022
+Universal Concordance Table Effective 2021-2022 School Year

 Concordance tables, effective beginning with the 2014-2015 school year, provide opportunities for students who do not obtain a passing score on an EOC assessment to utilize a different graduation option, using a combination of the assessment scores with the final course grade.
 The tables provide the final course grade required to use with the scale score obtained on the EOC assessment.
-Remember, students must be enrolled in school to utilize the concordance table option.
+Students shall be enrolled in school to utilize the concordance table option.

-The Mississippi Department of Education (MDE) has worked with the Technical Advisory Committee (TAC) to develop one universal concordance table that shall be used for each of the four EOC subject area assessments.
+The Mississippi Department of Education (MDE) and the Technical Advisory Committee (TAC) developed one universal concordance table that shall be used for each of the four EOC assessments.
 The concordance tables were developed during each of the EOC test administrations, and the universal concordance table concept will alleviate confusion in determining which concordance table to apply for each test administration.